JesseWebDotCom/home-assistant-configuration/README.md

 4. Download and extract this: http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz
 5. Rename the folder “ssd_mobilenet_v2_coco_2018_03_29” to “model”
 6. Put the ‘model’ folder into /config/tensorflow dir
-7. Add this to configuration.yaml:
+7. Add the following to configuration.yaml (modifying _scan interval to # of seconds tensorflow should update and an entity_id for each of your cameras):
 ```
 image_processing:
  - platform: tensorflow